CryptoSys API Library Manual

 Before encrypting random-length plaintext with a block cipher algorithm in ECB or CBC mode it needs to be padded to an exact multiple of the block length.

-There are many conventions used in practice, see our web page Using Padding in Encryption.
+There are many padding rules used in practice.
+The padding schemes supported in this library are described in the section Padding schemes for block ciphers.
 It's up to you and your recipient which method you use, but you must agree on one method and use it consistently.
 If your data is always an exact multiple of the block length and the sender and the recipient agree then you can omit the padding string.

 See the functions PAD_BytesBlock, PAD_UnpadBytes, PAD_HexBlock and PAD_UnpadHex.